 Do not substitute the heavy cream.
-Posset needs something with about 35% fat.
-Products with less are more likely to curdle and lose the smooth texture.
-Possets made with other citrus such as orange or lime are also popular.
+Posset requires about 35% fat to set.
+Dairy products with a smaller percentage are more likely to curdle and become closer to cheese in texture.
+This dessert can be made with other citrus such as orange or lime.
 The amount of juice added may need to be increased due to the lower acidity compared to lemons.
-I can’t wait to try this with Meyer lemons next time I come across them.

 Adapted from Food52

 - 2 cups (470 milliliters) heavy cream

 - 1/3 cup (80 milliliters) freshly squeezed lemon juice

 - Shortbread cookies

 - In a medium saucepan, place the heavy cream and sugar over medium heat.
 Bring to a low boil and cook, whisking often, for 5 minutes.
 Keep an eye on the mixture to make sure it doesn't bubble over the top of the pan.

 - Remove from heat and whisk in the lemon juice and zest.
 Allow to rest at room temperature for 15 minutes.

 - Strain the mixture into a bowl with a spout and divide among 4-6 small ramekins.